Bimal022/FlipTunes/README.md

 To get started with the Flip Tunes app, follow these steps:

-1. Clone the repository: `git clone https://github.com/Bimal022/Flip-Tunes-`
+1. Clone the repository: `git clone https://github.com/Bimal022/FlipTunes`
-2. Change to the project directory: `cd flip-tunes`
+2. Change to the project directory: `cd fliptunes`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`